-Note: For information about configuring the Signal Strength Thresholds see: "System Alerts" on page 87
+Note: For information about configuring the Signal Strength Thresholds, see System Alerts.

 - 1. Navigate to Configure > Network Connections > Network Interfaces. - 2.
 Click on the Cellular Interface (LTE) row.

 The information bar expands, and the page shows the current status of the active and inactive SIM cards.